tboulet/Algorithms-for-Normal-Form-Games/README.md

 The algo tag should correspond to a configuration in ``configs/algo/`` where you can specify the algo and its hyperparameters.

 Currently, the following algorithms are available:
+ - `pg` : (Softmax) Policy Gradients : apply policy gradients on the policy of each agent, with the objective function being the expected advantage values.
  - `forel` : FoReL algorithm.
 At each step, it learns the Q values of each agent and each action using Monte Carlo sampling or model-based exact Q values extraction.
 Once the Q values are computed, it applies the FoReL rules.
+This algorithm has been proven to cycle in Pointcaré Recurrent cycles for 0-sum games, this is the expected behavior.
  - `iforel` : Iterated FoReL Lyapunov algorithm.
 Apply FoReL iteratively, each iteration with the reward being modified by a regularization term that depends on the previous obtained policy.
+ - `pop_forel` : A population version of FoReL.
+Every `population_timesteps_per_iterations` timesteps, a population of agents will be sampled from previous policies following a certain rule (random, periodic, greedy,...).
+Then the current policy will be placed at the average of those policies.
+This allows convergence as the time-averaged PC trajectory of FoReL converges provably to the NE.
+However this algorithm is only implemented for testing purposes and is not applicable in practice, given the unability to average trainable policies.
- - `pg` : (Softmax) Policy Gradients : apply policy gradients on the policy of each agent, with the objective function being the expected advantage values.
+ - `pil_forel` : Population Iterated Lyapunov FoReL : apply this population update on the $\mu$ regularization policy that appears in the Lyapunov regularization.
+ - `pal_forel` : Population Alternating Lyapunov FoReL : alternate between a "PC cycling" phase where the behavior is the same as FoReL, and a "Lyapunov" phase where the behavior is the same as Lyapunov FoReL.
+This is a way to combine the convergence properties of both algorithms, as the PC cycling phase will converge to the NE, and the Lyapunov phase will converge to the Lyapunov NE.

 ### Games